Malware-Research/Resources/README.md

  - A [page](https://github.com/sindresorhus/awesome) that links to all kinds of Awesome pages related to IT security.

- - Do you want analyse an Android application?
+ - Do you want to analyze an Android application?
 You can use [AndroidProjectCreator](https://maxkersten.nl/projects/androidprojectcreator/) to convert an APK to an Android Studio project.

  - Malware analysis tutorials by [MalwareUnicorn](https://malwareunicorn.org/#/workshops).

- - Want to know more about Process Injection, anti-analysis techniques, packers and how to unpack them?
+ - Want to know more about Process Injection, anti-analysis techniques, packers, and how to unpack them?
 Check out [OALabs’ YouTube channel](https://www.youtube.com/channel/UC--DwaiMV-jtO-6EvmKOnqg).

  - Want to know more about file formats or hash collisions?
 Check [Corkami’s GitHub repositories](https://github.com/corkami).